 Inside view of MITS 7440

-MITS proceeded to develop a number of other desktop (908DM and 1440), and later, handheld calculators which were sold as kits or fully-assembled.
-While the calculator line was initially successful, the intense competition in the marketplace, along with the introduction of single-chip calculator IC's by various large chip makers such as Texas Instruments, Rockwell and General Instrument, not to mention intense competition from Japanese electronic calculator manufacturers Sharp, Casio, and Toshiba, it became ever more difficult for MITS to remain price-competitive in the market.
+MITS proceeded to develop a number of other desktop (908DM, 1200-Series and the 1440), and later, handheld calculators, all of which were sold as kits or fully-assembled.
+While the calculator line was initially successful, intense competition in the electronic calculator marketplace, along with the introduction of single-chip calculator IC's by various large chip makers such as Texas Instruments, Rockwell and General Instrument, not to mention stiff competition from Japanese electronic calculator manufacturers Sharp, Casio, and Canon, it became ever more difficult for MITS to remain price-competitive in the market.
 There was also tough competition in the electronics kit market from Heathkit, which offered a number of high-quality build-it-yourself calculator products.
-By the late part of 1973, it was possible to buy a mass-market calculator fully assembled, for less than it cost to buy one of MITS 816, 1440, or 908DM desktop calculator kits.
+By the late part of 1973, it was possible to buy a mass-market calculator fully assembled for less than it cost to buy one of MITS 816, 1440, or 908DM desktop calculator kits.

 Cover of the Famous January, 1975 Popular Electronics, with Altair 8800

-As a result of these market pressures, MITS management came to the realization that they were going to have to come up with a new product to recapture the revenue that the sagging sales of their calculators was causing.
-The result was the Altair 8800 computer, a "complete" (albeit, quite limited without additional expansion) Intel 8080 microprocessor-based computer kit for $379, or fully-assembled for $479.
-Another front-cover feature in Popular Electronics magazine, and MITS was on the way to an astounding (yet daunting to the small company) success, and MITS' place in history as the maker of the first "minicomputer" replacement at a price that made it affordable to a mass market of computer hobbyists.
+As a result of these market pressures, MITS management realized that they were going to have to come up with a new product to recapture the revenue that the sagging sales of their calculators was causing.
+The result was the Altair 8800 computer, a "complete" (albeit, quite limited without additional expansion) Intel 8080 microprocessor-based computer kit that sold for $379, or in fully-assembled for $479.
+Another front-cover feature in Popular Electronics magazine, and MITS was on its way to an astounding (yet daunting to the small company) success.
+MITS' place in history was cemented as the maker of the first "minicomputer" replacement, or "personal computer" at a price that made it affordable to a mass market of computer hobbyists.